 This lesson discusses hotel language.

 This lesson covers food.
 First, you will learn about different types of French restaurants.
 Then you will learn general vocabulary about food and eating out.
 You will also learn words for various beverages.

 In the seventh lesson, you will learn about currency and different types of communication.
 First, you will learn about money in France.
 Then you will move on to telephones, the mail, and technology.

-This lesson teaches you how to talk about shopping in French.
-First, you will learn words that are used in all stores, talk about souvenirs.
-Next, you will learn words for clothes, including names for colors and different types of stores.
+This lesson will teach you how to talk about shopping in French.
+First, you will learn words that are used in all stores and about souvenirs.
+Next, you will learn words for clothing, including names for colors and different types of stores.

 In Lesson 9, you're going to learn French for different forms of entertainment starting with the radio.
 This lesson will also teach you how to talk about television and movies, sports and beaches, and circus and fairs.
 Finally, you will learn about zoos and amusement parks.

 This lesson continues the conversation about entertainment.
 You will learn about cultural spots like museums, castles, and cathedrals.
 France is famous for its castles.
 Next, you will learn how to talk about the theater.
 You will learn words for plays, musicals, operas, and concerts.

 This lesson is about communicating during emergencies.
 Hopefully, you won't need to use this lesson, but life is unpredictable.
 It's helpful to familiarize yourself with these words and French phrases.
 You will learn exclamations, as well as a few French proverbs and idioms.

 Putting It All Together